Tzach182/cycle-gan-pix2pix-final-project/README.md

 ![alt text](output_gif.gif "Logo Title Text 1")

-The right image is real and the left image is computer generated.
+The left image is real and the rifht image is computer generated.

 ## Overview